laisa-alves/laisa-alves/README.md

 I'm a curious person, passionate about problem-solving.
 This passion led me to learn how to automate daily tasks.
 Yes, I have (quite a few) Excel spreadsheets that organize my entire life.
 Organization is another passion of mine, which fuels my desire to solve problems.

-I'm studying Analysis and Systems Development and have experience with HTML, CSS, and JavaScript.
+I'm studying Analysis and Systems Development and have experience with HTML, CSS, JS and React.
 Additionally, I have been venturing into mobile development using Flutter and Dart, focusing on providing exceptional experiences for mobile applications.

 ### Projects

 I'm currently working on the [DaniTech](https://github.com/laisa-alves/ecommerce-app) app.

-I'm learning Flutter, Dart, APIs, HTML, CSS, and JS.
+I'm learning Flutter, Dart, APIs, HTML, CSS, JS and React.

 I also contribute to the [LadiesCode](https://github.com/ladiesCodeTech) app.